 By ‘discard,’ we don’t necessarily mean throw away.
 Consider donating items that are still in good condition.
 Many online groups or community groups will happily accept free and functional items.

-Work in 20-minute bursts and take 1-minute breaks.
+Work in 20-minute bursts and take 10-minute breaks.
 In this method, you discard the items you no longer need.
+Great for those who are easily burnt out by decision fatigue.

 One-in, One-out rule